 Rights of First Refusal on French Property

-This may occur either because in a property sale:
+This may occur either because:

 - Some land may be retained by a seller for, say, continued farming use;